|

 wrong prots, wrong pref, wrong monster, too late or too early start... the

-- Knowers: Players who really know how things should be done.
+list goes on and on. - Knowers: Players who really know how things should be done.
 Most knowers

 have been a leader of an EQparty before, or have been in several good eq-parties.